- Learn about a Service in Kubernetes

 Kubernetes Pods are mortal.
 Pods in fact have a lifecycle.
 When a worker node dies, the Pods running on the Node are also lost.
 A ReplicationController might then dynamically drive the cluster back to desired state via creation of new Pods to keep your application running.
 As another example, consider an image-processing backend with 3 replicas.
 Those replicas are fungible; the front-end system should not care about backend replicas or even if a Pod is lost and recreated.
 That said, each Pod in a Kubernetes cluster has a unique IP address, even Pods on the same Node, so there needs to be a way of automatically reconciling changes among Pods so that your applications continue to function.
 Enter Services.
 A Service in Kubernetes is an abstraction which defines a logical set of Pods and a policy by which to access them.
 Services enable a loose coupling between dependent Pods.
 A Service is defined using YAML (preferred) or JSON, like all Kubernetes objects.
 The set of Pods targeted by a Service is usually determined by a LabelSelector (see below for why you might want a Service without including

 selector in the spec).

 Although Pods each have a unique IP address, those IPs are not exposed outside the cluster without a Service.
 Services allow your applications to receive traffic.
 Services can be exposed in different ways by specifying a

 - ClusterIP (default) - Exposes the Service on an internal IP in the cluster.
 This type makes the Service only reachable from within the cluster.

-- NodePort - exposes the Service on the same port on each Node of the cluster using NAT (available on all Kubernetes clusters, and in Minikube)
+- NodePort - Exposes the Service on the same port of each selected Node in the cluster using NAT.
+Makes a Service accessible from outside the cluster using

 - Exposing Pods to external traffic